voxels-mc/git/README.md

-# This is a repository whixh will soon be used for voxel mc
+# This is a repository which will soon be used for voxel mc